whydumb/AI_TEST_2/README.md

 6. Run `node main.js` from the installed directory

 If you encounter issues, check the [FAQ](https://github.com/mindcraft-ce/mindcraft-ce/blob/main/FAQ.md) or find support on [discord](https://discord.gg/mp73p35dzC).
-We are currently responsive to github issues.
+If that fails, you can [create an issue](https://github.com/mindcraft-ce/mindcraft-ce/issues/new).

 ## Tasks